harleydutton/tabula-rasa/sections/storyteller/setting/skill scope example and issues.md

 On the other hand I encouraged THIS at one point. perhaps settings should include a list of default/common skills? there is something of a goldilocks zone for skill scope.
 Magic is too broat, fireball is too narrow, but fire magic is just right.

+---

+With regards to magic, I think my most recent thought is fireball is probably the appropriate scope, not fire magic.
+Spirit == magic in this canonical scope example (magic > fire magic > fireball)